JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 sudo apt-get install libxtst-dev
 ```

-## 3. Compile dependencies
+## 3. Compile dependencies not available via apt-get

-The following dependencies could not be installed via `apt-get` and need to be compiled from source code.
+The following dependencies could not be installed via `apt-get` and need to be compiled from their source code.

 ### 3.1 gcc